mosip/id-authentication/docs/design/kernel/_images/kernel-emailnotification.md

 - Create a project which provides REST service to send email.

-- Service can send email request to SMTP server asynchronously and responds immediately.
+- Service can send email request to SMTP server asynchronously and response immediately.

 - REST service can be used by any MOSIP module to send email through HTTP client.